 Work Environment: This is a non-exempt, temporary full-time fellowship, approximately 30-40 hours per week, Monday-Friday, with occasional work in the evening and weekends.
 This is an in-person position based out of INHF’s Des Moines office.
 The position may include travel within the state and some flexibility for occasional remote work.
 This job operates in a professional office environment and routinely visits public offices and buildings.
 The Fellowship will be active between December 2023 and April 2024, with some flexibility in start/end dates.
 Hourly wage starts at $23/hour based on experience, with reimbursement for travel expenses.
 Benefits are not included in this temporary position.

-Please send cover letter and resume to Kari Walker, INHF administration director, at email@example.com.
-Questions can be directed to Andrea Boulton at firstname.lastname@example.org.
+Please send cover letter, resume, and references to Kari Walker, INHF Human Resources Director, at email@example.com.
+Questions can be directed to Public Policy Director and Counsel Anna Gray (she/her) at firstname.lastname@example.org

 This fellowship was endowed at the Iowa Natural Heritage Foundation to honor Mark C. Ackelson, who devoted his career to protecting and restoring Iowa’s land, water and wildlife.
 Mark served as INHF President for 18 years, and he provided strong leadership roles for Iowa conservation coalitions plus national organizations that promote conservation and trails.